 my personal Win32 build of gvim.exe version 6.4.10 (with no Perl,

 Python, Ruby, or Tcl support) with a special patch.
 This is for archival

-purpose only, since Vim 7 has already incorporated the patch, as well as added
+purpose only, since Vim 7 has already incorporated this patch.
+The patch is

 reimp (enhanced version by José Fonseca): a tool to convert a Win32 import library (.lib) into a .a file usable with GCC for Win32 (MinGW).